-In order to extend the life of the column, we need to pay attention to the following points when using the HPLC column.
+In order to extend the life of the column, we need to know the HPLC precautions when using the HPLC column.

 1. Avoid sudden changes in pressure and temperature and any mechanical shock.
 Sudden changes in temperature or dropping the column from a height will affect the filling condition in the HPLC columns; a sudden increase or decrease in column pressure will also impede the packing in the column, so it should be slowed when adjusting the flow rate when the valve is injected.
 The rotation of the valve cannot be too slow (as described above).